Last revised: March 28, 2021

 RoCa: Isaiah 52:13-53:12; Hebrews 4:14-16; 5:7-9; John 18:1-19:42

 1. In March 2001, Mark Heim wrote an excellent article in The Christian Century, asking, “Why does Jesus’ death matter?”
 In part one he provided a critical review of the history of atonement theories, leaving the reader with a sense of inadequacy for answering the question.
 In part 2, he laid out Girard’s anthropology as a new, more successful attempt to answer such a question.
-For a long time these articles were available online for free; currently, they require a subscription to The Christian Century to access: “Christ Crucified: Why does Jesus’ death matter?“; and “Visible Victim: Christ’s death to end sacrifice.”
+There are versions online at The Christian Century which require a subscription: “Christ Crucified: Why does Jesus’ death matter?“; and “Visible Victim: Christ’s death to end sacrifice“; there are also online versions available without a subscription, Part 1, Part 2.
 I highly recommend reading them before preaching on Good Friday.

 2. S. Mark Heim, Saved from Sacrifice: A Theology of the Cross; in 2006 Heim completed an expansion of his work on atonement theory which began with essays in The Christian Century (above).
 The result is a wholistic theology of the cross largely from the perspective of mimetic theory.
 This book also provides an excellent introduction to Girard’s work as a whole.
 Here, for example, is a telling excerpt “Girard Vs. Campbell on Myth.”

-3. For something a bit different: “No More of This” — a hymn written by Mark Heim.
+5. For something a bit different: “No_More_of_This” — a hymn written by Mark Heim.
 It provides a musical summary of a proper theology of the cross, with the refrain — “No more of this, no more of this, remember me” — echoing Jesus’ words in Luke’s Passion (Luke 22:19; 22:51).

-6. For a broader scope of resources discussing the traditional atonement theology, see my page “The Anthropology of René Girard and Traditional Doctrines of Atonement.”
+9. For a full bibliography of resources discussing the traditional atonement theology, see my page “The Anthropology of René Girard and Traditional Doctrines of Atonement.”

 This climaxing “Suffering Servant Song” is widely mentioned among Girardians — just about every book that deals with Scripture.
 The following are among the more extensive treatments: